yashtank86/Applocker_with_hide_media/README.md

        enable or disable lock using switch.
        Hide your Media like a photos..
-       store your hidden data in form of grid.
+       store your hidden data in form of grid. imagepicker for pick images from gallery.
+       application running in background for better exprience. selected media hide from the gallery.

 ## Screenshots: